s-victor/TinyPedal/docs/customization.md

 Show fuel ratio between estimated fuel and energy consumption, which can help balance fuel and energy usage, as well as providing refueling reference for adjusting pit stop `Fuel ratio` during race.

     *bias
-Show fuel bias (estimated laps difference) between fuel and virtual energy.
-Positive value means more laps can be run on fuel than energy; in other words, energy is drained faster than fuel.
-General speaking, it is a good idea to keep bias close to `0.0` so that fuel and energy drains at same pace, and slightly towards positive side to avoid running out of fuel before energy does.
+Show fuel bias (unit in laps) that calculated from estimated laps difference between fuel and virtual energy.

+Positive value indicates more laps can be run on fuel than virtual energy; in other words, virtual energy will deplete sooner than fuel.
+For example, a value of `+1.5` indicates that there will be `1.5 laps` of extra fuel remaining after virtual energy depleted.

+Note, depleting virtual energy could result a `Stop-Go` penalty in `LMU`; while running out of fuel means no power for vehicle and would result retirement from race.
+So it is a good idea to keep fuel bias close to `0.0`, and slightly towards positive side to avoid depleting fuel before virtual energy.

 ## Weather